MyoThuKha/recipes-app/README.md

 ### animations
 Animations widgets for reusable animation throughout the app.
-There are two animation files for this app.
 - opacity_animation.dart for building animation with fade in effect and
 - scale_animation.dart for on-click bounce effect.